webcodecare/bitcoin_trading/DEPLOYMENT_GUIDE.md

 # Deployment Guide - Separated Architecture

-This guide covers deploying the CryptoStrategy Pro platform using the separated frontend and backend architecture.
+This guide covers deploying the Bitcoin Trading platform using the separated frontend and backend architecture.

 ## Deployment Overview